Evil Uno: All Elite Wrestling (2019–present)

 Evil Uno and Stu Grayson made their surprise debut as The Dark Order at AEW Double or Nothing on May 25, 2019, appearing at the conclusion of the match between Best Friends and Angélico and Jack Evans.
 After the match was over, the lights went out and when they came back on, Uno and Grayson were in the ring.
 The lights went out a second time and when they came back on, masked henchmen surrounded the ring.
 The Order then attacked all four men.
 After the attack, the lights went out again and they disappeared.

+Appearances of The Dark Order on AEW tv continued consistently for the next few years, but eventually decreased into sporadic appearances by 2024.

+Return to Ring of Honor (2023-present)

+As The Dark Order's presence on AEW tv decreased, Uno and other Dark Order members returned to become regulars on Ring of Honor, which was by then functioning as a sister promotion to AEW.

 Professional wrestling style and persona

 In Chikara, Player Uno became popular for basing his gimmick, moveset, and attire around video games, specifically games for the NES and SNES consoles.
 One of his former trademarks was his pants, which had an NES controller design on one side; if the "Pause" button was pressed, he would stop moving, and if his opponent hit him while he was "paused", Player Uno wouldn't react until getting "unpaused".
 He was also famous for wearing gear in the color schemes of characters such as Mario, Luigi, and Wario.
 In recent years, Player Uno has stopped using both distinctive traits.
 In 2015, Dansereau repackaged himself as Evil Uno.